جستاری فقهی حقوقی در مبانی و حدود مسئولیت تولیدکنندگان ابزارهای اینترنت اشیاء

 • Moein Gholamalipour 3

-1 Assistant Professor, Department of Jurisprudence and Fundamentals of Islamic Law, Faculty of Theology and Islamic Studies, AlZahra University, Tehran, Iran.
+1 Associate Professor, Department of Jurisprudence and Fundamentals of Islamic Law, Faculty of Theology, AlZahra University, Tehran, Iran.

 2 PhD Student in Jurisprudence and Fundamentals of Islamic Law, Faculty of Theology and Islamic Studies, Ferdowsi University of Mashhad, Mashhad, Iran.